-Continuing on with our Cinco de Mayo theme this week, I thought it only fitting to include a DIY beauty recipe including one of the most utilized ingredients during Cinco de Mayo, as well as one of the most used foods this holiday, avocado!
+Continuing on with our Cinco de Mayo theme, I thought it only fitting to include a DIY beauty recipe including one of the most utilized ingredients during Cinco de Mayo, as well as one of the most used foods this holiday, avocado!
 We’ve already used the avocado this week in my Spring Veggie Tacos with Avocado Cream (dreamy, right?), and it’ll pop up again today in this DIY beauty recipe for a hydrating, moisturizing, and soothing face mask.

 BONUS: Get more DIY natural beauty recipes and tips in the downloadable Natural Beauty ebook for FREE here!